 Please join the Electrical Engineering Department for the 2017-18 Research Colloquium Series on Tuesday mornings, featuring experts who discuss current issues in the electrical engineering field.
-Talks are open to both students and the public and live streaming is available.
+Talks are open to both students and the public.
+Live streaming is available for most talks.

 EE 500C/491 students

 Please note that the Colloquium does not meet every week.
 Credit for EE 500C / EE 491 is attendance based.
-You must attend at least five Colloquium talks to obtain credit (1 credit for the quarter).
+For spring quarter 2018, you must attend at least eight Colloquium talks to obtain credit (1 credit for the quarter).

 David Griffith, National Institute of Standards and Technology (NIST)